tistaharahap/bango29/content/posts/give-thanks-another-decade.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0C58ttB2-Qg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this post, there will be plenty of me talking about myself, I hope it will be entertaining.
+It comes from a place of love.

 ## Decade 0

 Being a software engineer, numbers start from 0 for me and it sort of fit nicely in this post's progression.
 At the time, I was pursuing higher education at [Universitas Bina Nusantara](https://binus.ac.id/) with a double degree program in Mathematics and Computer Science.
 This was exciting for me, I learned programming from when I was much much younger and going to this place should validate me right?
 Or at least that was what I had in mind.